tarantool/doc/doc/2.2/reference/reference_lua/swim.rst

 (in comparison with UDP packet max size) payload is not always sent with every message.

-SWIM_FAILURE_DETECTION subsection -- describes a ping or ACK.
+* SWIM_FAILURE_DETECTION subsection -- describes a ping or ACK.
   In the SWIM_FAILURE_DETECTION subsection are:

-SWIM_FD_MSG_TYPE (0 is ping, 1 is ack);
+  * SWIM_FD_MSG_TYPE (0 is ping, 1 is ack);
-SWIM_FD_INCARNATION (incarnation number of the sender).
+  * SWIM_FD_INCARNATION (incarnation number of the sender).

-SWIM_DISSEMINATION subsection -- a list of
+* SWIM_DISSEMINATION subsection -- a list of
   changed cluster members.
-It may include only a subset of changed cluster members if there are too many changes to fit into one UDP packet;
+It may include only a subset of changed cluster members if there are too many changes to fit into one UDP packet.

   In the SWIM_DISSEMINATION subsection are:

-SWIM_MEMBER_STATUS (mandatory) (0 = alive, 1 = suspected, 2 = dead, 3 = left);
+  * SWIM_MEMBER_STATUS (mandatory) (0 = alive, 1 = suspected, 2 = dead, 3 = left);
-SWIM_MEMBER_ADDRESS and SWIM_MEMBER_PORT (mandatory) member IP and port;
+  * SWIM_MEMBER_ADDRESS and SWIM_MEMBER_PORT (mandatory) member IP and port;
-SWIM_MEMBER_UUID (mandatory) (member UUID);
+  * SWIM_MEMBER_UUID (mandatory) (member UUID);
-SWIM_MEMBER_INCARNATION (mandatory) (member incarnation number);
+  * SWIM_MEMBER_INCARNATION (mandatory) (member incarnation number);
-SWIM_MEMBER_PAYLOAD (not mandatory) (member payload) (MessagePack type is MP_BIN).
+  * SWIM_MEMBER_PAYLOAD (not mandatory) (member payload)
+    (MessagePack type is MP_BIN).

   Note that absence of SWIM_MEMBER_PAYLOAD means nothing - it is not the same as a payload with zero size.

-SWIM_ANTI_ENTROPY subsection -- a helper for the dissemination.
+* SWIM_ANTI_ENTROPY subsection -- a helper for the
+  dissemination.
 It contains all the same fields as the dissemination, but all of them are mandatory, including payload even when payload size is 0.
 Anti-entropy eventually spreads changes which for any reason are not spread by the dissemination.

-SWIM_QUIT subsection -- statement that the sender has left the cluster gracefully, for example via :ref:`swim_object:quit() <swim-quit>`, and should not be considered dead.
+* SWIM_QUIT subsection -- statement that the sender has left the cluster gracefully, for example via :ref:`swim_object:quit() <swim-quit>`, and should not be considered dead.
 Sender status should be changed to 'left'.

   In the SWIM_QUIT subsection is:

-SWIM_QUIT_INCARNATION (sender incarnation number).
+  * SWIM_QUIT_INCARNATION (sender incarnation number).